Assorted black, white, and blue custom 3D printed plastic parts on a clean workbench near a desktop 3D printer

 Custom plastic parts made

-A lot of useful 3D printing projects start with a plain-language need: a bracket, cover, spacer, adapter, holder, or small plastic component that does not exist off the shelf.
-This page is for buyers who need a custom plastic part made and want to understand the fastest path.
+A useful custom part often starts with a plain-language need: a bracket, cover, spacer, adapter, holder, or small plastic component that does not exist off the shelf.
+Start with a print-ready file, or request a paid CAD estimate when geometry still needs to be created.

 Custom plastic parts are strongest when the design starts with the real use case: fit, load, environment, and quantity.

-Best for One-off brackets, covers, adapters, spacers, holders, fixtures, and small functional parts.
+One-off brackets, covers, adapters, spacers, holders, fixtures, and small functional parts.

-Good quantities Single parts, prototypes, and low-volume batches where tooling does not make sense.
+Single parts, prototypes, and low-volume batches where tooling does not make sense.

-Starting point Upload STL or STEP files, or send details if the part needs review first.
+Upload STL or STEP files, or send details if the part needs review first.

-Key decision The right material depends on the job, not just the part shape.
+The right material depends on the job, not just the part shape.

 1 Describe the part